At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 The fate of political opponents

-High ranking question
+High rated question

-Propaganda played an important role in this matter.
+Propaganda played an important role in this issue.
 Even in the first presidential race, V.V.
-Putin relied on a bright shot that creates a positive image of a person who is unable to put his personal and selfish interests above the interests of the whole society.
-Fighter flight, riding skiing, participation in judo sparring, military bearing - all these elements of the image of V.V.
-Putin clearly entered the minds of most people from his first days in power.
-In what way could Vladimir Vladimirovich change when he became a public figure from the same year, from what year Putin became president?
-The last term of V.V.
-Putin slightly changed the details of the image, but the logic of the political decisions of the second president as a whole remains the same.
+Putin relied on a bright shot that creates a positive image of a person who is unable to put his personal and selfish interests above the interests of the entire society.
+Flying a fighter jet, riding a alpine skiing, participation in judo sparring, military bearing - all these elements of the image of V.V.
+Putin clearly entered the consciousness of most people from his first days in power.
+How could Vladimir Vladimirovich have changed when he became a public figure from the very year that Putin became president?
+Last term of V.V.
+Putin slightly changed the details of the image, but the logic of the second president’s political decisions generally remains the same.

 Name: Vladimir Putin